Monpudding/odin-recipes/README.md

 # odin-recipes
-Created and cloned a new repo using the terminal and git commands!
+Creating a toy HTML website and while learning to clone a new repo using the terminal and git commands!